d12frosted/elpa-mirror/gnu/cape-readme.txt

   └────

-4 Experimental features
+3 Experimental features
 ═══════════════════════

-4.1 Company adapter
+3.1 Company adapter
 ───────────────────

   /Wrap your Company backend in a Cape and turn it into a Capf!/

-  Cape provides an adapter for Company backends `cape-company-to-capf'.
+  Cape provides the adapter `cape-company-to-capf' for Company backends.
 The adapter transforms Company backends to Capfs which are understood by the built-in Emacs completion mechanism.
 The function is approximately the inverse of the `company-capf' backend from Company.
-The adapter is still experimental and may have certain edge cases.
 The adapter can be used as follows:

   ┌────
   │ ;; Use Company backends as Capfs.